-Piracy Monitor’s Steve Hawley catches up with Jonathan Friend, the CEO of the anti-piracy technology company Friend MTS, which has just updated its flagship product.
-We also welcome Friend MTS as a new Sponsor of Piracy Monitor and thank them for their support.
+Piracy Monitor’s Steve Hawley caught up with Jonathan Friend, the CEO of the anti-piracy technology company Friend MTS at the time this interview took place.
+The company had just updated its flagship product in March of 2021.
+We also welcomed Friend MTS as a new Sponsor of Piracy Monitor and thanked them for their support.

 Steve: Hello Jonathan.
 Thanks for talking with us today.
 Friend MTS has just launched the 4th Generation of its ASiD watermarking solution.
 What has changed, and what can platforms expect with these enhanced watermarking and monitoring solutions?

 Jonathan: As with any security system, there is a need to evolve over time, and with the rapid pace of development in the video industry, there is a constant need to support new workflows.
 So, with that, we’ve developed the 4th generation of ASiD.
 Along with significant enhancements to our existing solutions, ASiD Embedded and ASiD OTT Client-composited, we have added ASiD OTT Edge-switched, a smart server-side A/B variant technique.